 For many Londoners, this buzzing metropolis is their world.
-That world might have diminished in scope slightly since #Brexit, but Londoners can still get the best of the world’s food, theatre, music and people all in one place.
-That is almost a unanimous thought, however, which areas deem themselves to be part of the actual centre of this cultural hub?
+In the Big Smoke, you can find the best of food, theatre, music and people all in one place.

 Looking for more ideas?
 Check out the ultimate guide to the best places to live in London, or our guide for where to live in London if you're a young professional!